This article covers the steps involved with connecting PayPal to ChartMogul:

 You can find the list of Profile IDs (i.e., Subscription IDs) on the Pay & Get Paid -> Subscriptions page.

-Upload the CSV files you created in the previous step:
+Upload the CSV files containing the Profile IDs you created in the previous section:

-- In the Import historic data from PayPal section, click Choose File, select a CSV file for active profiles, then click Upload List
+- In the Import Profile IDs from PayPal section, click Choose File, select a CSV file for active profiles, then click Upload List.
+ChartMogul will then add the IDs from the file to your Profile ID List.

-- Repeat steps 2–4 for each of the CSV files you created in previous step
+- Repeat step 2 for each of the CSV files you created in the previous section.

 There are a few additional details you should understand about how ChartMogul integrates with PayPal: